ralampay/omnidex/docs/engine/planner.md

 - has multiple tools
 - needs dynamic multi-step decisions
 - benefits from stateful tool chaining
+- can benefit from automatic repair when the model emits an incomplete plan

 Skip planner use when an agent: